-FROM THE CLIENT'S PERSPECTIVE
+FROM THE CLIENT’S PERSPECTIVE: pay for professional photos

 Many people have a hard time wrapping their heads around paying for professional photography when we all have these smart phones that take great photos.
 I recently asked one of my frequent clients, Mallory, some questions that might help you understand why so many people pay for professional photos on a regular basis.
 Here’s what she said.